Home » PowerShell Tips » PowerShell – mkdir to create directory

 New-Item [[-Path] <string[]>] -Name <string> [-ItemType <string>] [-Value <Object>] [-Force] [-Credential <pscredential>] [-WhatIf] [-Confirm] [-UseTransaction] [<CommonParameters>]

-In the above mkdir syntax, it uses New-Item cmdlet to create directory and has New-Item cmdlet syntax.
+The above mkdir syntax uses the New-Item cmdlet to create a directory and has New-Item cmdlet syntax.

-mkdir function in PowerShell uses Path, Force, Credentials.. etc parameters to create directory in the system.
+mkdir function in PowerShell uses Path, Force, Credentials.. etc parameters to create a directory in the system.

 Cool Tip: How to use base64 encode file in PowerShell!

-mkdir creates a directory in PowerShell current directory by default, however, if the path specified, mkdir creates folder on the path.
+mkdir function in PowerShell creates a folder in the current directory by default, however, if the path is specified, mkdir creates a folder on the specified path.

-For example, run the below command to create directory in PowerShell
+For example, run the below command to create a directory in PowerShell.

 PS D:\> mkdir LogTest

-In the above PowerShell command, mkdir creates LogTest directory at current directory and have output as below
+In the above PowerShell command, mkdir function creates the “LogTest” folder in the current directory and has the output below.

 Directory: D:\